underlx/underlx/README.md

 The collaborative features are being engineered with privacy in mind; users will not be uniquely identified.
 For example, when submitting information during trips, a random ID will be generated at the start of the trip, used for its duration, and destroyed once the user leaves the network.

-Maintaining the servers for the online components incurs costs that are paid out of our own pockets and eventually any proceedings from gbl08ma's for-profit (but not profitable) projects such as [tny.im](https://tny.im).

 ## Disclaimer

 We have no affiliation with _Metropolitano de Lisboa, E.P.E._.
 The code and the associated website are not sponsored or endorsed by them.
-We shall not be liable for any damages arising from the use of this code or associated website.
+We shall not be liable for any damages arising from the use of this code or associated websites.